survivejs/sidewind/README.md

 # Sidewind - Tailwind but for state

-**Sidewind** is a light state management solution designed to work together with [Tailwind.css](https://tailwindcss.com) framework.
+**Sidewind** is a light (~4k minified) state management solution designed to work together with [Tailwind.css](https://tailwindcss.com) framework.
 The small addition allows you to add logic to HTML, and when combined with something like [posthtml](https://www.npmjs.com/package/posthtml), to develop your own components without using a framework like Angular, Svelte, React, or Vue.

 Sidewind was designed to add interactivity to small sites and it's not a replacement for a full-blown framework.
 That said, if you don't need much (i.e. routing), it can be enough and it can possibly complement using a framework.